spapas/spapas.github.io/content/django-unpoly.md

 so the actual function that does the initialization (`initElement`) isn't public and you can't call it from the `up.compiler`.
 In these cases you'll need to somehow make the `initElement` public so you can call it from the `up.compiler` or use a different library!

-The other major case for headaches in unpoly layers.
+The other major case for headaches in unpoly overlays.
 Although they are very powerful I recommend to *not* abuse them and use them only when you feel that are really needed and would improve the UX of the user.
 For example, I'd recommend using them to add new options on a select list (similar to how the project form works for companies and of course similar to how django admin does it).
-Also you could use layers to have a functionality similar to django-inlines (see how the projects are added to the company) however I'd probably prefer to do that using normal inlines especially when the standalone child edit functionality isn't needed.
+Also you could use overlays to have a functionality similar to django-inlines (see how the projects are added to the company) however I'd probably prefer to do that using normal django inlines especially when the standalone child edit functionality isn't needed.

 Special care must be taken for the integration between layers and messages.
 I have tried to provide a solution in the previous sections by proposing flashing the message with javascript on the cases where the message will be "eaten" by a discarded response however I'm afraid that depending on how you've architectured your app you'll may still get problems.
-The important thing is to understand how messages work (or not) and in which cases you may not use messages at all since the feedback would be immediate and the users don't really need messages.
+The important thing is to understand how messages work (or not) and in which cases you may skip using messages at all since the feedback would be immediate and the users don't really need messages.

 ## Conclusion